evanbowman/spotcheck/README.md

 # SpotCheck

+## Note
+Archived and not maintained.
+Most likely the program targets dependencies that are too out of date anyway.
+My senior design project is now on the slow path to inevitable bitrot and eventual deletion when github gets rid of this repo someday in the far future.

 ## Introduction
 SpotCheck is a fast computer vision desktop app designed to identify and quantify eliptical features in three-dimensional height maps.